I have been too quiet, and it is my dreams that have convicted me.

 "a lengthy and profound absence of light and hope"

-spiritual crisis in a journey towards union with God"
+"a spiritual crisis in a journey towards union with God"

 It began while I was still in Tucson, working at Iskashitaa as a missionary of the United Methodist Church.
 Worship services started feeling empty to me.
 I spent my days alongside refugees, consistently aware of the many hardships people faced, but when I went to church, I did not feel any connection to the life I was living.
 I went to services searching for a recognition of the reality around me, but all I could find were hollow words.
 I needed something real, and I could not seem to find it.